-Long days of hunting and training require optimum nutrition for your retriever
+Long days of hunting require optimum nutrition for your retriever

 One of the easiest ways to keep your dog in good shape is to make sure that he is getting proper nutrition.
-Nutrition is very important for all dogs, but your gun dog needs optimum nutrition to make it through long days of quartering, flushing and retrieving birds.
+Nutrition is very important for all dogs, but your gun dog needs optimum nutrition to make it through long days of quartering, running, swimming and retrieving birds.

 Pay for premium